 Students of color on our predominately white campus have a safe and supportive space on campus to discuss issues of feeling marginalized on campus and/or in the greater community, to share support with each other, and of course a place to share their favorite cultural comfort foods.

 A safe environment for creative recovery from sexual abuse or assault for women and men.
 Give and receive support through the healing process understand how the trauma may affect current relationships and design positive change.

-Social and emotional support of gay, lesbian, bisexual, transgendered, queer students as well as those questioning their identity.
+Social and emotional support of lesbian, gay, bisexual, transgender, queer, intersex and asexual students as well as those questioning their identity.